westpole/react-env-setup/README.md

 - [ ] use local-storage service (code base) to save UI user settings

-- [ ] add unit tests, set GIT commit to rely on coverage level
+- [ ] set GIT commit to rely on coverage level

 - [ ] add integration